chuck-h/imgui/README.md

 *	run make

-Prebuilt binaries are present for linux and windows in the prebuilt folder
+Prebuilt binaries are present for linux and windows in the prebuilt folder in branch prebuilt

 Usage